Joe Rogan: Support and criticism of Donald Trump

 On November 4, 2024, the day before the 2024 United States presidential election, Rogan endorsed Republican candidate Donald Trump.
 Rogan said that Elon Musk, who had been a guest on his podcast a couple of days prior, "makes what I think is the most compelling case for Trump you'll hear, and I agree with him every step of the way".

+Rogan's last-minute backing was celebrated by Trump's campaign as a pivotal moment, leveraging his massive reach among young male voters—a demographic Trump actively targeted during the campaign.
+Rogan's podcast provided Trump a direct channel to bypass traditional media and connect with millions of listeners, amplifying the former president's populist messaging and mobilizing a key voter base.
+Rogan's pre-election support of Donald Trump was widely regarded as a decisive factor in securing Trump's win, especially among younger, male, and politically disengaged audiences.

-Shortly after the election Rogan criticized some of Trump's actions with which he disagreed.
-He said that Trump’s feud with Canada was "stupid" in March 2025 and pointed out that during professional sporting events held between teams from both countries, Canadians "booed us over tariffs".
-By April 2025, little over two months into the second Trump administration and its deportation operations, Rogan referred to the operation to deport immigrants to El Salvador as "horrific".
+After the election, Rogan criticized some of Trump's actions with which he disagreed.
+He said that Trump's feud with Canada was "stupid" in March 2025 and pointed out that during professional sporting events held between teams from both countries, Canadians "booed us over tariffs".
+By April 2025, a little over two months into the second Trump administration and its deportation operations, Rogan referred to the operation to deport immigrants to El Salvador as "horrific".

 In July 2025, Rogan expressed his discontentment with the Trump administration's handling of the Epstein files, mentioning Jeffrey Epstein's name more than forty times in a podcast episode.
 Additionally, Rogan expressed concern with the Trump administration's deportation efforts, referring to the deportation of foreign students on college campuses.
 In the following month, Rogan said that Trump had no evidence to support the claim that there was widespread election fraud that caused Trump to lose the 2020 presidential election.

 Psychedelics

 Rogan supports the legalized use of cannabis and believes it holds numerous benefits.
 He hosted the documentary film The Union: The Business Behind Getting High and was featured in Marijuana: A Chronic History and The Culture High.
 He also supports the use of LSD, psilocybin mushrooms, and DMT toward the exploration and enhancement of consciousness, as well as introspection.
 He was the presenter in the 2010 documentary DMT: The Spirit Molecule.
+He has tasted psychoactive mad honey smuggled from Nepal in an episode of The Joe Rogan Experience along with guest Will Sonbuchner of Best Ever Food Review Show.

 Rogan has an interest in sensory deprivation and using an isolation tank.
 He has stated that his personal experiences with meditation in isolation tanks have helped him explore the nature of consciousness and improve his performance in various physical and mental activities and overall well-being.